Meta Clustering for Collaborative Learning: Application to Data Fairness

-The proposed method can be applied to the data fairness problem.
-Fairness has been an enduring societal issue across different areas.
-Recently in statistics and machine learning, fairness has gained its attention in data itself and in machine learning.
-Biases in data collection and measurement, and methods/algorithms based on these data will not address (sometimes even worsen) the inequity for historically disadvantaged groups.
-Many works have been done to mathematically define fairness, discover unfairness, and algorithms are proposed to achieve fairness.
-For example, \cite{10.1145/2090236.2090255} treated individual fairness as classifying similar individuals similarly, where the individual similarity is captured by hypothetical task-specific metrics. \cite{NIPS2016_6374} proposed a criterion, equal opportunity (or equalized odds), with respect to a particular sensitive variable, and demonstrated a way to adjust any predictor to remove such discrimination. \cite{zafar2017fairness} devised positive rate disparity and proposed a method that avoids disparities in mistreatment and treatment simultaneously. \cite{10.1145/3194770.3194776} compared differences among 20 fairness definitions for classification problems, explaining the rationale of each definition and demonstrating each with a single case-study.
-For more detailed definitions of fairness, interested readers are referred to \cite{10.1145/3194770.3194776,gajane2017formalizing} and the references therein.
-Based on the maximum likelihood principle, \cite{kamishima2011fairness} proposed a prejudice remover regularizer (by considering the mutual information between the response and the sensitive variable) to any probabilistic models for classification. \cite{zemel2013learning} proposed a classification algorithm that achieves both individual fairness and group fairness. \cite{komiyama2018nonconvex} studied penalized linear regression with fairness constraints (i.e., the coefficient of determination of the sensitive variables over the predicted values using non-sensitive variables), which can be reduced to a convex optimization problem that has an exact solution.
+One promising application of the proposed method is to enhance data fairness.
+Biases inherent in data collection and techniques based on these data will not address (sometimes even worsen) the inequity for disadvantaged groups.
+In recent years, there have been many works to define fairness, discover unfairness, and apply algorithms to promote fairness.
+For example, based on the maximum likelihood principle, \citet{kamishima2011fairness} proposed a prejudice remover regularizer (based on the mutual information between response and sensitive variables) for classification models. \citet{NIPS2016_6374} proposed a criterion called equal opportunity (or equalized odds) for a particular sensitive variable and demonstrated how to adjust a predictor to alleviate discrimination. \citet{zafar2017fairness} devised a notion called positive rate disparity and proposed a method to reduce disparities in mistreatment and treatment. \citet{10.1145/3194770.3194776} compared the differences among 20 fairness definitions for classification problems.